OffCourse/offcourse-documentation-middleman/source/content/story-blocks/item-04-block-01.html.md

   job: Cool guy
   url:
 ---
 These are the people currently actively involved in Offcourse.
-But Offcourse is a continuation of an earlier exploration called Coding the Humanities.
-If you want to see the full collective, check that website!
+Offcourse is a continuation of an earlier exploration called Coding the Humanities.
+If you want to see all the people involved with earlier iterations, check that website!